Hunintuitive/hunintuitive.github.io/content/en/post/assertion/Index.md

 **Contrasting two of my favourite and very insightful examples:**

 >**The Problem** - Proverbs 27:3 states "A stone is heavy and sand is weighty, But the irritation caused by a fool is heavier than both." **The Solution** - Proverbs 26:4-5: "Do not answer the stupid one according to his foolishness, So that you do not put yourself on his level.
-Answer the stupid one according to his foolishness, So that he does not think he is wise."
+Answer the stupid one according to his foolishness, So that he does not think he is wise.

 This comparison indicates that foolishness is inherently burdensome and can be emotionally heavy to deal with.
 However, wisdom lies in knowing when and how to respond.
 Sometimes, refraining from engaging with foolishness helps prevent escalating the burden, while at other times, a strategic response is necessary to prevent the fool from gaining unwarranted perceived wisdom.